csev/dj4e/assn/dj4e_hello.md

 At this point you should be doing development locally and uploading it to PythonAnywhere or just using ngrok to turn it in.
-If you don't have a compure that can run Django locally you can continue to use PythonAnywhere but increasingly examples will be shown unsing local development patterns.
+If you don't have a compure that can run Django locally you can continue to use PythonAnywhere but increasingly examples will be shown using local development patterns.

 This application will end up with a similar structure to